Why We Still Fight Over Social Media and Content Marketing

 APRIL 28, 2012

+The road to purchase consists of a multitude of touchpoints across a maze of channels, media and relationships.
 The alienation between organizations and consumers Different reasons stand in the way of solving the continuing disconnect – social media or not – between organizations and customers /consumers.
-As I wrote earlier, silos are the death of everything that we can call social.
 Consumers are becoming channel-agnostic.
-These discussions have a huge impact on buying decisions.
+The shift is clear.

 By: The Perception of Social Media Marketing: it's a Free Lunch